“They devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.”

 “I was a stranger and you welcomed me”

 When people come to church they expect a warm welcome.
 Often people visit for Mass from other parishes other than our own.
-They will be unfamiliar with St. Mary’s and its functioning.
+They will be unfamiliar with St. Michael’s and its functioning.
 Welcomers stand at the back of the church, greet people as they arrive, hand out hymnbooks and any materials available each week, and answer any questions people may have.